dendronhq/dendron-site/vault/dendron.topic.schema.create-from-hierarchy.md

 ## Steps
 ### 1: Activate command
- While having the editor open in the note that is within the hierarchy that you want to create (Eg. `languages.python.data.bool` Activate `Dendron: Create Schema From Note Hierarchy` command
+ While having the editor open in the note that is within the hierarchy that you want to create (Eg. `languages.python.data.bool` Activate `Dendron: Create Schema From Note Hierarchy` command).

 ### 2: Choose variable part of hierarchy
 Choose which part of the hierarchy will be globed/pattern replaced.
 For example you would see options along the lines of: